MetPX/sarracenia/doc/sr_config.7.rst

 ===========

-Metpx Sarracenia components are the programs that can be invoked from the command line: sr_subscribe, sr_sarra, sr_sender, sr_log, etc...
-When any component is invoked, a configuration file and an operation are specified.
+Metpx Sarracenia components are the programs that can be invoked from the command line: examples are: sr_subscribe, sr_sarra, sr_sender, sr_log, When any component is invoked, a configuration file and an operation are specified.
 The operation is one of:

  - foreground:  run a single instance in the foreground logging to stderr